wanchain/explore-wanchain/guides/crosschainOKC.md

 ### Step 5: Confirm the receipt of your funds.
 Your crosschain transaction is complete!

-Once your crosschain transaction is complete, you’ll see your $WAN balance on Wanchain (called $WANw) and the crosschain transaction status change to “**success**”.
+Once your crosschain transaction is complete, you’ll see your $WAN balance on OKC (called $WANw) and the crosschain transaction status change to “**success**”.

 ![](https://miro.medium.com/max/1400/1*7FMALEMu90rarwrh-jZmuQ.png)